microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![Pins](images/pins_wdt.png)

 Generate the new changes then add LED toggles as shown below into the `main.c` while loop to make the Curiosity Nano's LED blink while it's awake.
-For demonstration purposes a delay function has also been added to make the device stay awake for a time before going back to sleep.
+For demonstration purposes, a delay function has also been added to make the device stay awake for 250 ms before going back to sleep.

 ```
 LED_SetHigh(); //Turn Off LED